pub-eaik/pub-eaik/README.md

 (GN) and Levenberg-Marquard (LM) solvers implemented in the [Python Robotics Toolbox](https://github.com/petercorke/robotics-toolbox-python).

-The following figure shows a comparison of the IK computation times of above-mentioned manipulators on 5,000 randomly assigned end effector poses (left) and the batch-times on 10,000 random (analytically solvable) manipulators (right).
-The measured times in (left) correspond to a single solution for the numerical approaches and the set of all possible solutions for EAIK and IKFast, respectively.
-In the right image, we additionally include derivation times and only show our method along the numerical ones, as the derivation time of IKFast deemed it unfeasible for this task.
-Our method shows the smallest overall variance and, except for the
-Puma robot, consistently surpasses all other methods.
+The following figure shows a comparison of the IK computation times of six representative manipulators on 5,000 randomly assigned end-effector poses (left) and the batch-times on 10,000 random (analytically solvable) 6R manipulators (right).
+The measured times in (left) correspond to a single solution for the numerical approaches—which we marked with an asterisk—and the set of all possible solutions for EAIK, IKFast, and the method by [He et al.](#credits) respectively.
+In (left), we additionally include derivation times and only show our method along the numerical ones, as the derivation times of IKFast are too long for this task to finish within a reasonable time.
+Our method shows the smallest overall variance and, except for the Puma and Panda robot, consistently surpasses all other methods.
 <figure figcaption align="center">
   <img src="Images/Computation_Times.png"/>
   <figcaption></figcaption>